divCurlF/GraphicsProjects/README.md

 # TODO

+## General

+- Remove code repetition
+  - One html file for phong shading, blinn phong, gpu shading etc.
+  - One file for input handling

 ## Bouncy Balls
 - Users to change size of balls (easy)
 - Users to pick color of balls (easy)